QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

         yield 'end'

-It looks like a function, but uses a keyword ``yield`` that we haven't met before
+It looks like a function but uses a keyword ``yield`` that we haven't met before

 Let's see how it works after running this code

 .. code-block:: python3

     type(f)

 .. code-block:: python3

     gen = f()